nauvane/Oh-My-Zsh-cheat-sheet/README.md

 # oh_my_zsh
 Cheat sheet

-Oh My Zsh defaults and plugins, using cheatsheet package
+Defaults, and commands and aliases in plugins; using `cheatsheet` package